MicahParks/terse-URL/README.md

 - [ ] Customizable visit data tracking.
 - [ ] Visit data middleware for data purging or whatever before it goes to backend storage.
 - [ ] SummaryStore not used when VisitsStore is `nil`?
-- [ ] Outgoing validation of spec with model methods?
 - [ ] Make sure the frontend has a way to interact with visits data when the terse data has been deleted.
 - [ ] Make endpoints for reading multiple Terse/Visits.
 - [ ] Change endpoints like `/api/delete` to `/api/delete/all`.